 2.1.1.5 Interstate Commerce Commission

 ICC jurisdiction is limited to the regulation of the economic aspects of radioactive materials transportation (for land shipments).
-The commission issues operating authorities to carriers as well as controls shipping costs (freight rates).
+The commission issues operating authorities to carriers and controls shipping costs (freight rates).

 2.1.2 Transportation Shipping Modes